V-Rang/testing_for_github_operations/CONTRIBUTING.md

 ### Automated Testing

-We use Travis CI to drive the default tests on the master and feature branches.
-See the `.travis` file and the logs at [https://travis-ci.org/hi/hippylib](https://travis-ci.org/hi/hippylib).
+We use Github Actions CI to drive the default tests on the master and feature branches.
+See the `.yml` file at [CI_testing.yml](https://github.com/hippylib/hippylibx/blob/main/.github/workflows/CI_testing.yml)

-Testing using Travis CI should be kept lightweight, as there is a 50 minute time constraint on jobs.

-    Tests on the `master` branch are triggered whenever a push is issued on this branch.
+- Tests on the `master` branch are triggered whenever a push is issued on this branch.

 ### Contact Information